chirprush/chirprush.github.io/articles/first-article/article.md

-# First Article

 This is mainly just a test article to see if my custom static website generator (a wrapper over Pandoc, how unique) works!

+## Future Writings

-But since you're here, I might as well lay out what I intend to write here:
+Since you're here, though, I might as well lay out what I intend to write here:

 - **Math stuff**: There's much to explore and learn in the realm of mathematics, and I've barely scratched the surface when it comes to the higher